How to do a Balance Transfer

 How to do a balance transfer: Step-by-step guide

-Step 1: Assess your debt.
+Step 1: Assess your debt

 Use Consolidated Credit’s Debt Worksheet to see where you stand »

-Step 2: Choose a balance transfer card and apply.
+Step 2: Choose a balance transfer card

-Step 3: Transfer your balances to the new card.
+Step 3: Transfer your balances to the new card

 Step 4: Pay off your debt on the balance transfer card.

-A balance transfer credit card is one tool you can use to consolidate debt in the right circumstances.
-However, be careful!
-If you use a balance transfer in the wrong financial circumstances, you can actually make the challenges you face with debt worse instead of better.
+A balance transfer credit card is a great tool to get rid of pesky debt — but use it in the wrong financial circumstances you can quickly make your debt problems worse.
 With that in mind, make sure that you understand these five points before you decide to apply for a balance transfer credit card.

 Tip No. 1: Always aim for 0% APR